I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/usb/ns-usb--urb-isoch-transfer.md

 <p>Indicates that one of the URB parameters was incorrect. </p>

-<p> </p>

 <p>Before the host controller sends an isochronous request to a USB device, it requires information about the device's endpoint to which it must send or receive data.
-This information is stored in endpoint descriptors (<a href="https://msdn.microsoft.com/library/windows/hardware/ff539317">USB_ENDPOINT_DESCRIPTOR</a>) that are retrieved from the selected configuration descriptor.
+This information is stored in endpoint descriptors (<a href="..\usbspec\ns-usbspec--usb-endpoint-descriptor.md">USB_ENDPOINT_DESCRIPTOR</a>) that are retrieved from the selected configuration descriptor.
 After the bus driver gets the endpoint descriptor, it creates an isochronous transfer pipe to set up the data transfer.
-The pipe's attributes are stored in the <a href="https://msdn.microsoft.com/library/windows/hardware/ff539114">USBD_PIPE_INFORMATION</a> structure.
+The pipe's attributes are stored in the <a href="..\usb\ns-usb--usbd-pipe-information.md">USBD_PIPE_INFORMATION</a> structure.
 For isochronous transfers, the members are set as follows:<ul>
 <li>The  <b>PipeType</b> member specifies the type of transfer and is set to UsbdPipeTypeIsochronous.</li>
 <li>The <b>MaximumPacketSize</b> member specifies the amount of data, in bytes, that constitutes one packet.
 For isochronous transfers, the packet size is fixed and can be a value from 0-1024.
 The packet size either equals or is less than the <b>wMaxPacketSize</b> value of the endpoint descriptor.</li>
 <li>The <b>Interval</b> member is derived from the <b>bInterval</b> value of the endpoint descriptor.
 This value is used to calculate the polling period that indicates the frequency at which data is sent on the bus.
 For full speed devices, the period is measured in units of 1 millisecond frames; for high speed devices, the period is measured in microframes.</li>